build-on-aws/content/posts/three-tips-for-reinvent/index.md

 This year re:Invent’s has a new networking program called  [PeerTalk](https://reinvent.awsevents.com/learn/peertalk/).
 It is designed to help facilitate meaningful connections among the re:Invent community.
 The platform will launch in mid-fall and it will be accessible through the AWS Events mobile app and the desktop version.

+Check out re:Invent website if you need [bookable meeting and reception space](https://reinvent.awsevents.com/bookable-meeting-space/).

 ### 🧦 Did someone say swags?

-The [re:Invent Expo](https://reinvent.awsevents.com/learn/expo/) is filled with experiences - meet experts, AWS Partners, AWS Village, AWS DeepRacer League Arena, Builders' Fair, Lightning Theatres and more.
-Also, it is where you can take part in challenges and collect swags!
+The [re:Invent Expo](https://reinvent.awsevents.com/learn/expo/) is filled with experiences - meet experts, AWS Partners, AWS Village, [AWS DeepRacer League](https://aws.amazon.com/deepracer/league/) Arena, Builders' Fair, [AWS Builder Labs](https://reinvent.awsevents.com/learn/aws-builder-labs/), Lightning Theatres and more.

+You can take part in challenges and collect SWAGS!
 Keep lots of empty space in your luggage for this one!
 If you collected but don't like any, make sure you drop it in the Swag donation box!

 AWS Hero [Nick Triantafillou](https://aws.amazon.com/developer/community/heroes/nick-triantafillou/) writes a re:Invent Swag guide and reviews post every year.
 Do [check out the one he wrote for 2022](https://medium.com/@ntriantafillou/aws-re-invent-2022-swag-review-b9f908028e9c).

 ### 🪩 Attend social events

-There are lots of parties at re:Invent, which basically covers dinners. 🙂 These parties can be organized by AWS like [replay](https://reinvent.awsevents.com/community/replay/), AWS Partners, parties.
+There are lots of parties at re:Invent, which basically covers dinners.
+These parties can be organized by AWS like [replay](https://reinvent.awsevents.com/community/replay/), AWS Partners, parties.
 The [AWS Community](https://aws.amazon.com/developer/community/?cards.sort-by=item.additionalFields.publishedDate&cards.sort-order=desc) (Heroes, Community Builders and UserGroup Leaders) have exclusive, invite-only receptions/meetups.
 Ensure you are not missing out on the important ones.

 Most of the parties are listed on this third-party website [conferenceparties.com](https://conferenceparties.com/reinvent2023/).
 So keep this link handy and get ready to party Vegas style! 🥳